soul2zimate/trustify-da-java-client/README.md

 <h3>Excluding Packages</h3>
 <p>
-Excluding a package from any analysis can be achieved by marking the package for exclusion using either the <code>trustify-da-ignore</code> syntax or the legacy <code>exhortignore</code>.
+Excluding a package from any analysis can be achieved by marking the package for exclusion using either the <code>trustify-da-ignore</code> syntax.

+Although both `trustify-da-ignore` and `exhortignore` patterns work identically and can be used interchangeably.
+The `trustify-da-ignore` syntax is recommended for new projects, while `exhortignore` continues to be supported for backwards compatibility.
+You can gradually migrate your projects or use both patterns in the same manifest.

 </p>

 <ul>